Soloda1/django-pet-project/README.md

 This project is open source, and you are welcome to explore, use, and contribute to its development.

 ## Project Status
 This project is a work in progress and will be improved further.
-Stay tuned for updates!

 ---